 For category 5 dischargers, information as required to support an Application for an Exception pursuant to the Exceptions Policy, which would include identification of an Alternative Compliance Project.

-Previous groundwater assessments conducted by the discharger (or third-party group on behalf of collective dischargers), and/or antidegradation analyses that have been submitted and approved by the Central Valley Water Board’s Executive Officer may satisfy all or part of initial assessment requirement.
+Previous groundwater assessments conducted by the discharger (or third party group on behalf of collective dischargers), and/or antidegradation analyses that have been submitted and approved by the Central Valley Water Board’s Executive Officer may satisfy all or part of initial assessment requirement.

 Recycled Water Permittees